denten-books/plain-text/main.md

 representation maintains the illusion of self-similarity.
 I am concerned here with the particularities of that illusion.
 A poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
-These reading and writing appliences do not mediate silently: they monitor, adjust, warn, and control.
+These reading and writing appliances do not mediate silently: they monitor, adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government